rontarrant/gtkDcoding/docs/_posts/2019-08-09-0060-cairo-iv-fill-arc-cartoon-mouth.md

 Comparing the two curve-drawing examples...

-In the first example, the starting x/y position is pass to `curveTo()` and because it's not preceded by a `moveTo()` call, it's also where drawing actually starts.
+In the first example, the starting x/y position is passed to `curveTo()` and because it's not preceded by a `moveTo()` call, it's also where the drawing actually starts.

 In the second example, however, the first call to `curveTo()` *is* preceded by a `moveTo()` which means the `moveTo()` decides where drawing starts.
 Here's how the two examples play out: